WasmEdge/WasmEdge/doc/contribution.md

 If you are looking for ideas for contribution, [here is a wish list](wish_list.md) of items we'd like to get some help with!

+> The WasmEdge project adopts [DCO](https://community.openhab.org/t/dco-check-signing-off-with-github-web-editor-explanation/83330) to manage all contributions.
+Please make sure you add your `sign-off-statement` throught the `-s` flag or the GitHub Web UI before committing the pull request message.

 ## Getting Started